-Samsung Galaxy Premier image and spec details leak outAlex Wagner - Senior News Editor
+Samsung Galaxy Premier image and spec details leak outAlex Wagner - Editorial Director of News and Content

 Back in August, rumors about a Samsung device with the codename "Superior" and model number GT-I9260 began swirling.
 That number is just a slight bump from the Galaxy Nexus's GT-I9250 identifier, and the Superior was also said to feature a screen similar to the GalNex's, leading some to speculate that Samsung was planning to refresh its newest Nexus device.
 However, a new image leaked to MobileGeeks has shown that that's not likely the case.
 The phone is said to be dubbed the Samsung Galaxy Premier, and as you can see in the render, it's got a physical home button and is running Samsung's TouchWiz software atop Android 4.1.1 Jelly Bean.